DragonMinded/bemaniutils/README.md

 ## bootstrap

 A utility for quickly bootstrapping a local setup's music database from an already running BEMAPI-compatible server.
-This is more documented in the below "Database Initialization" section.
+This is better documented in the below "Database Initialization" section.

 ## cardconvert